 Your Rights & Protections When Facing A Title Loan Repossession

 Like any other loan default, title loan customers in CA have the right to know how much they owe and the specific costs regarding the repossession and sale of the vehicle.
 Your lender must provide an itemized breakdown showing these details before selling the vehicle.
-After the vehicle is sold, they must let you know what it sold for and itemize how much went to the amount due and what you may get after that.
+After the car is sold, they must let you know what it sold for and itemize how much went to the amount due and what you may get after that.
 This transparency ensures that you are informed about the financial implications of the repossession process.

 Lenders offering auto title loans in Los Angeles and other parts of the state are prohibited from using aggressive collection tactics, and they can't do anything illegal during the repossession process.
 This means they can't use force to take the vehicle from you and certainly can't use force to get you to pay the loan.
 Any title loan company in California has an active lending license, and they face the prospect of losing that license if they do anything illegal throughout the repo process.
 Besides, if a lender violates state laws regarding collection practices, you may have legal grounds to invalidate the repossession and seek additional damages.